thanthese/thanthese.github.io/readme.md

 # [Memorizer](https://thanthese.github.io/memorizer.html)

 Simple method for memorizing poems.
+Click the text to step forward, use browser back button to go back.